st8tikratio/cardano_DRep/src/README.md

 # <span style="color:magenta">About</span>

 Hello all!
 Welcome to the `RtD` (Ratio the DRep) web-book.
-Here you'll find everything you need to know about me.
+Here you'll find everything you need to know about me and useful governance links.

 # <span style="color:magenta">Table of Contents</span>
 1. [Connect with Ratio](connect.md)